 Next, you'll run the base-year nctox scripts.
-These scripts process the stationary area, biogenic, on-road mobile, nonroad mobile, and point emissions for the base year.
+These scripts process the stationary area, biogenic, nonroad mobile, and point emissions for the base year.
 The commands to run the scripts are below:

 '''

 cd $SCRIPTS/run (change to the run scripts directory)

 '''